theskinnerbox/oddball/README.md

 # Oddball
 The oddball paradigm is an experimental design used within psychology research.
 Presentations of sequences of repetitive stimuli are infrequently interrupted by a deviant stimulus.
-The reaction of the participant to this "oddball" stimulus is recorded.
+The reaction of the participant to this "oddball" stimulus is recorded for further analysis.

 # Acknowledgements
 The app was developed through the collaboration between the Council for Agricultural Research and Economics, Agricultural Engineering Research Unit (CREA-ING), Ergoproject Srl, and the Department of Psychology, Sapienza University of Rome within the research project "INTRAC: a research project on the integration of safety elements with ergonomics in the design of agricultural machinery” funded by the Italian Ministry of Agriculture, Food and Forestry Policies.